keithalewis/math/uf.md

 Trading strategies create synthetic instruments.
 Amounts and values are proxies for cash flows and prices.
 A derivative security is a contract between counter-parties for exchanges of future amounts.
-If a trading strategy that produces those amounts exists then its initial value should be in the neighborhood of what a sell side trader quotes to customers.
+If a trading strategy that produces those amounts exists then its initial value, plus vigorish, is what a sell side trader quotes to customers.
 A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^3]